Strategic reference

 AI usage/economics evidence

-Local tool-log token deltas can be captured where available.
+Local tool-log token deltas can be captured where available, while review effort, evidence burden, rework risk, and operational risk remain part of the economic picture.
 Cost remains unavailable/not billing-grade and measured savings are not claimed.

 Future direction